aleen42/PersonalWiki/post/auto_deployed_gitbook_projects/auto_deployed_gitbook_projects.md

     }
 }
 ```

 Then I can just run the command `node gitbook-cli/bin/gitbook.js build` to start to build the book with custom GitBook tools.
-Remember to clone output folder into local path before running to build, and custom GitBook tools will build only when a new markdown file is added into summary, or an old markdown file is modified.
+Remember to clone output folder into the local path before running to build, and custom GitBook tools will build only when a new markdown file is added into a summary, or an old markdown file is modified.

 ### Lunr

 GitBook has used [**Lunr**](https://github.com/olivernn/lunr.js) as its searching engine to support searching words in a book.
-Here is the plugin, [plugin-lunr](https://github.com/GitbookIO/plugin-lunr) you can installed within your books.
-However, with same problems that I only want to build what I want, I have modified this plugin to support.
+Here is the plugin, [plugin-lunr](https://github.com/GitbookIO/plugin-lunr) you can install within your books.
+However, with the same problems that I only want to build what I want, I have modified this plugin to support.
 More details can be checked on the Pull Request: https://github.com/GitbookIO/plugin-lunr/pull/5.